 The Company's quarterly historical results were not subject to seasonality.
 The loss during the quarter ended December 31, 2019 was higher than average as the Company recorded a non-recurring impairment charge of \$7.7 million on its Pyramid Project on December 31, 2019.
-The higher than average loss incurred during the third quarter of 2020 was mainly due to a non-recurring impairment charge of \$176,515 incurred in this quarter.
+The higher than average loss incurred during the third quarter of 2020 was mainly due to a non-recurring impairment charge of \$176,515 on the Pyramid Project incurred in this quarter.